-Habitat Preferences: Dry canyons, roadsides, open oak woodlands, grasslands.
+Habitat Preferences: Dry canyons, roadsides, open oak woodlands and grasslands.

-Recorded Range: Baccharis pteronioides is found in the southwestern United States in AZ, NM, TX.
-It is also native throughout most of Mexico.
+Recorded Range: Baccharis pteronioides is found in the Chihuahuan and Sonoran deserts in the southwestern United States in AZ, NM and western Texas.
+It is also native and widespread throughout most of Mexico.
 In Arizona it is found in the central and eastern ⅔ and northwest parts of the state.

 In the Southwestern United States: Arizona and California each have 10 species of Baccharis, Nevada has 5 species, New Mexico has 13 species, Texas has 12 species, Utah has 5 species.
 All data is approximate and subject to taxonomic changes.

-Comments: According to Arizona Flora, and Flora of North America, Baccharis pteronioides is reputed to be poisonous to livestock.
+Comments: Yerba de Pasmo is not as large as other species of Baccharis.
+According to Arizona Flora, and Flora of North America, Baccharis pteronioides is reputed to be poisonous to livestock.

-Baccharis pteronioides, Yerba de Pasmo has been used as a wash for rheumatism and gonorrhea by southwestern United States indigenous peoples.
+Baccharis pteronioides, Yerba de Pasmo has been used as an external antirheumatic and venereal aid by southwestern United States indigenous peoples.